mleonardallen/CarND-Advanced-Lane-Lines/README.md

 In order to account for negative scenarios, if we did not detect lane pixels, a previous fit is leveraged.

 Also, in order to have smoother transitions between frames, an average over the previous `10` frames is leveraged.
-The weight of each frame in the average is dertermined by the spread of y values within the detected pixels as well as a decay as the frame gets further away in time.
+The weight of each frame in the average is determined by the spread of y values within the detected pixels as well as a decay as the frame gets further away in time.

+Once we have our polynomial coefficients, I generate new x and y values for later drawing the lane overlay.
+This is because we may not have enough detected lane pixels to cover a large area within the drawn overlay.
+The generated data more consistantly covers a larger area.

 ![2nd Order Polynomial](https://github.com/mleonardallen/CarND-Advanced-Lane-Lines/blob/master/output_images/video/project_video-600-16-curvature.jpg)

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 For curvature, see `get_curvature` in my code in `advanced_lane_lines/line.py`.
 Pixel curvature is converted into meters using conversion values provided by Udacity.
+For my purposes, a curvature radious over 1000 m is considered straight.

 ```
 xm_per_pix = 3.7/700 # meteres per pixel in x dimension